govau/cga-docs/docs/support/incident_response.md

 * The availability and uptime of the hosting that my service depends on.
 * The availability and uptime of the hosting that the apps that make up my service depends on.
+  * For example, if you cannot diagnose the interruption to your service within the applications that make up your service, contact cloud.gov.au

 ### What is the cloud.gov.au team responsible for?